 Move aside, almonds.
-The newest darling of the dairy-free aisle is made with a modest pantry staple tucked away in kitchen cupboards everywhere: oats.
+The darling of the dairy-free aisle is made with a modest pantry staple: oats.

 I was first introduced to oat milk at The Visit Coffee Roastery in Berlin; the cafe uses a popular Swedish brand, Oatly, that is specifically processed to withstand the heat of steaming and foaming.
 The neutral flavour and creamy texture it gave my morning cappuccino were a marvel.

-As this trendy alt-milk is slowly making its way onto store shelves (in Canada brands like SoFresh and Dream are stocked in the dairy aisle) but often contains additives to bleach and thicken the beverage for a more appealing look and creamier consistency (ie. tricalcium phosphate and carrageenan).
-I wanted to create a homemade version (scroll down for the recipe) that streamlines the ingredients to two essential components: oats and water.
-And while latte-art-worthy microfoam isn’t replicable with the homemade version I came up with, it is a silky-smooth recipe worthy of your daily coffee, tea, or — for lactose-intolerant people like myself — simply for drinking.
+Knowing that alt-milks can often contain additives to bleach and thicken the beverage for a more appealing look and creamier consistency (ie. tricalcium phosphate and carrageenan), I wanted to create a homemade version (scroll down for the recipe) that streamlines the ingredients to two essential components: oats and water.
+And while latte-art-worthy microfoam isn’t replicable with the homemade version I came up with, it is a silky-smooth recipe worthy of your daily coffee, tea, or—for lactose-intolerant people like myself—simply for drinking.

 Oat milk is cheaper than other dairy-free beverages